-Similar to other aphids, natural enemies (lacewings, lady beetles, hover flies and parasitic wasps) keep woolly aphid numbers low.
+Similar to other aphids, natural enemies (lacewings, lady beetles, hover flies and parasitic wasps) help keep woolly aphid numbers low.

 Woolly aphids are not affected by horticultural oils and soaps, like other aphids.
-This is because the waxy secretions of the woolly aphids and the distorted leaves do not allow the the pesticide to enter the leaves.
+This is because the waxy secretions of the woolly aphids and the distorted leaves do not allow the pesticide to enter the leaves.

 Reviewed in 2019